uclaacm/hack-tooling-series/session-1-vim/README.md

 ### Moving Around

 You should spend most of your time in normal mode, using movement commands to navigate the buffer.
-Movements in Vim are also called “nouns”, because they refer to chunks of text.
+Movements in Vim are also called "nouns", because they refer to chunks of text.

 Some common commands are: